unalignedcoder/4chan-picrel/README.md

 ```

-The script will look for all threads titles that include `-q` inside the `-b` board, store the thread url into `-f` and add `-n` at the end of the url so that you can parse that value later, when using the `--use-names` argument from the actual download script.
+The script will look for all threads titles that include `--query` inside the `--board` board, store the thread url into `--queuefile` and add `--naming` at the end of the url so that you can parse that value later, when using the `--use-names` argument from the actual download script.

 ### TODO ###